 This study is anchored on the organizational support theory by Eisenberger, et. al. (1986).
 This theory holds on that in order to meet socio-emotional needs and to assess the benefits of increased work effort, employees form a general perception concerning the extent to which the organization values their contributions and cares about their well-being.
-Such Perceived Organizational Support (POS) would increase employees' felt obligation to help the organization that improves performance would be rewarded.
+Such Perceived Organizational Support (POS) would increase employees' felt obligation to help the organization reach its objectives, their affective commitment to the organization, and their expectation that improves performance would be rewarded.
 Behavioral outcomes of POS would include increases in role and extra role performance and decreases in stress and withdrawal behaviors such as absenteeism and turnover.
 In a study conducted to nurses and midwives in Ireland indicated that 64% of registered nurses and midwives leaving health care service employment were aged 30 years or under indicating that turnover mainly occurs in the younger age groups (Fuentes, 2012).